DOOMED GUN OF DOOM DOOMA – NIXON-KISSINGER VIETNAM TREASON

 When Butterfield was introduced to the president in the Oval Office by Haldeman, Nixon mumbled, cleared his throat and gestured.
 “No words came out, only a kind of growl,” Woodward writes, based on Butterfield’s recollection.
 Another time, also in the White House, Nixon dropped by a birthday party for Paul Keyes, a comedy writer and Nixon friend who had helped on the 1968 campaign.
 When Nixon entered the room, there was an unnatural hush.
 No one offered a handshake or a glass of wine.
 Nixon seemed at a loss.
 Keyes was wearing a solid green blazer.
 “Ah, ah, ah . . . uh,” Nixon muttered, according to Woodward’s account.
 “Then Nixon pointed down at the carpet, a worn, faded maroon.
 He spoke in a deep but barely audible voice.
 ‘Green coat . . . red rug . . .
 Christmas colors.’
 He then wheeled around and strode out of the room to the Oval Office.”

-Alexander Butterfield, administrator of the Federal Aviation Administration, arrives at the Rayburn Building to testify before the Judiciary Committee in Washington, D.C., on July 2, 1974.
+Alexander Butterfield, an administrator of the Federal Aviation Administration, arrives at the Rayburn Building to testify before the Judiciary Committee in Washington, D.C., on July 2, 1974.

 (Bob Burchette/The Washington Post)